cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 You could, of course, just have a single CA. Probably fine for a small or medium organization, but not a great idea in the real world.

 More commonly, CAs are arranged in a hierarchy.
-CAs beneath the root CA in a hierarchy are called “intermediate CAs”.
+CAs beneath the root CA in a hierarchy are called "intermediate CAs".
 Because of their sensitivity, root CAs are normally entirely offline.

-A variation of this is the “bridge CA model”, which uses hierarchies that are connected by cross-certifications with one or more “bridge CAs”.
+A variation of this is the "bridge CA model", which uses hierarchies that are connected by cross-certifications with one or more "bridge CAs".
 While a diagram of this *looks* like a hierarchical model, the difference is that the root CAs of the various hierarchies are using the bridge to trust each other, rather than obtaining their trust from the bridge.
 Thus a compromise of the bridge, while it would disconnect the various hierarchies, would *not* invalidate certificates issued by the actual root.

-An alternative to a hierarchy is the “cross-certification model” — a.k.a., the “web of trust”.
-This model allows redundancy and a more realistic model of trust, but doesn’t scale well and is often difficult even for experts to work with.
+An alternative to a hierarchy is the "cross-certification model" - a.k.a., the "web of trust".
+This model allows redundancy and a more realistic model of trust, but doesn't scale well and is often difficult even for experts to work with.

 * [Introduction to PKI Models](http://pkiglobe.org/pki_models.html)